skulpt/skulpt/simpledata.rst

     str
         A Python data type that holds a string of characters.

+    type conversion function
+		A function that can convert a data value from one type to another.

     value
         A number or string (or other things to be named later) that can be